Proto-Indo-European phonology: Accent

 PIE had a free pitch accent, which could appear on any syllable and whose position often varied among different members of a paradigm (e.g. between singular and plural of a verbal paradigm, or between nominative/accusative and oblique cases of a nominal paradigm).
 The location of the pitch accent is closely associated with ablaut variations, especially between normal-grade vowels (/e/ and /o/) and zero-grade vowels (i.e. lack of a vowel).

 Generally, thematic nouns and verbs (those with a "thematic vowel" between root and ending, usually /e/ or /o/) had a fixed accent, which (depending on the particular noun or verb) could be either on the root or the ending.
 These words also had no ablaut variations within their paradigms.
 (However, accent and ablaut were still associated; for example, thematic verbs with root accent tended to have e-grade ablaut in the root, while those ending accent tended to have zero-grade ablaut in the root.)
 On the other hand, athematic nouns and verbs usually had mobile accent, with varied between strong forms, with root accent and full grade in the root (e.g. the singular active of verbs, and the nominative and accusative of nouns), and weak forms, with ending accent and zero grade in the root (e.g. the plural active and all forms of the middle of verbs, and the oblique cases of nouns).
 Some nouns and verbs, on the other hand, had a different pattern, with ablaut variation between lengthened and full grade and mostly fixed accent on the root; these are termed Narten stems.
 Additional patterns exist for both nouns and verbs.
 For example, some nouns (so-called acrostatic nouns, one of the oldest classes of noun) have fixed accent on the root, with ablaut variation between o-grade and e-grade, while hysterodynamic nouns have zero-grade root with a mobile accent that varies between suffix and ending, with corresponding ablaut variations in the suffix.

 The accent is best preserved in Vedic Sanskrit and (in the case of nouns) Ancient Greek.
 It is also reflected to some extent in the accentual patterns of the Balto-Slavic languages (e.g. Latvian, Lithuanian and Serbo-Croatian).
 It is indirectly attested in some phenomena in other PIE languages, especially the Verner's law variations in the Germanic languages.
 In other languages (e.g. the Italic languages and Celtic languages) it was lost without a trace.
 Other than in Modern Greek, the Balto-Slavic languages and (to some extent) Icelandic, few traces of the PIE accent remain in any modern languages.

 Phonological rules

 A number of phonological rules can be reconstructed for Proto-Indo-European.
-Some of them are disputed to be valid for "PIE proper," and are claimed to be later innovations in some of the daughter branches.
-Some of these laws are:
+It has been argued, however, that some of these rules took place in daughter branches rather than in Proto-Indo-European itself.